IFRS Financial Statements

-The Company has the following employee benefit plans:
+The Group has the following employee benefit plans:

 c) Compensated absences

-The employees of the Company are entitled to compensated absences.
-The employees can carry forward a portion of the unutilised accumulating compensated absences and utilise it in future periods or receive cash at retirement or termination of employment.
-The Company records an obligation for compensated absences in the period in which the employee renders the services that increases this entitlement.
-The Company measures the expected cost of compensated absences as the additional amount that the Company expects to pay as a result of the unused entitlement that has accumulated at the end of the reporting period.
-The Company recognizes accumulated compensated absences based on actuarial valuation.
+The Group records an obligation for compensated absences in the period in which the employee renders the services that increases this entitlement.
+The Group measures the expected cost of compensated absences as the additional amount that the Group expects to pay as a result of the unused entitlement that has accumulated at the end of the reporting period.
+The Group recognizes accumulated compensated absences based on actuarial valuation.
 Non-accumulating compensated absences are recognized in the period in which the absences occur.
-The Company recognizes actuarial gains and losses immediately in the statement of income.
+The Group recognizes actuarial gains and losses immediately in the statement of profit or loss.

-The expense is recognized in the statement of income with a corresponding increase to the share based payment reserve, a component of equity.
+The expense is recognized in the statement of profit or loss with a corresponding increase to the share based payment reserve, a component of equity.

 Provisions for onerous contracts are recognized when the expected benefits to be derived by the Group from a contract are lower than the unavoidable costs of meeting the future obligations under the contract.
 Provisions for onerous contracts are measured at the present value of lower of the expected net cost of fulfilling the contract and the expected cost of terminating the contract.

-The Company derives revenue primarily from software development and related services.
-The Company recognizes revenue when the significant terms of the arrangement are enforceable, services have been delivered and the collectability is reasonably assured.
+The Group derives revenue primarily from software development and related services.
+The Group recognizes revenue when the significant terms of the arrangement are enforceable, services have been delivered and the collectability is reasonably assured.
 The method for recognizing revenues and costs depends on the nature of the services rendered:

 a) Time and materials contracts